 How could marriages that begin with hope and happiness end in tragic murder-suicides?

-Officials aren’t speculating about motives or relationships, but they are dealing with two separate married-couple murder-suicides in Los Angeles County over the weekend.
+Officials aren’t speculating about motives or relationship details, but they are dealing with two separate married-couple murder-suicides in Los Angeles County.

-Coroner’s officials have released the names of the two people who died in Glendale.
+The other murder-suicide was in Glendale, and coroner’s officials have now released the names of the two people who died.

 They were identified as Mary Valentine, 42, and Brian Valentine, 45, said Lt.
 Rudy Molano of the Los Angeles County Coroner’s Office.